Aerial view of yellow beach cabanas and emerald-green waters of Treasure Island.

 Treasure Island

 With a name like Treasure Island, you know this is a town that doesn’t take itself too seriously – one where old salts and young folks alike will have a blast.
-The beach here is uncommonly wide in most parts, which means you’ll find plenty of space to spread out.
-Old-school mom ‘n’ pop hotels lend T.I. (as locals call it) a ton of Old Florida charm, as does Sunset Beach, a quaint neighborhood on its southern tip.
+Old-school mom ‘n’ pop hotels lend T.I. (as locals call it) a ton of Old Florida charm as does Sunset Beach, a quaint neighborhood on its southern tip.

 Beach Time

-The main attraction of Treasure Island is its incredibly wide beach, perfect for families with gentle Gulf waters that lap at the shore.
-It’s a popular destination for kite-flyers (there’s even a kite festival each year).
+The main attraction of Treasure Island is its wide beach, one of the most popular in the Tampa Bay area.
+It's perfect for families, with gentle Gulf waters that lap at the shore.
+It’s a popular destination for kite-flyers.
 You can rent paddle boards, kayaks and shaded cabanas from local vendors right on the beach.
-The kiddos will love racing down the giant inflatable water slides just west of the beach parking lot at 104th Avenue.

-If your getaway is a friends’ or couples’ trip, Treasure Island is a great place to order adult beverages from a beachfront eatery such as Sloppy Joe’s (or Caddy’s on Sunset Beach) and stroll right out onto the sand for a dreamy sunset.
+If your getaway is a friends’ or couples’ trip, Treasure Island is a great place to order adult beverages from a beachfront eatery such as Sloppy Joe’s and stroll right out onto the sand for a dreamy sunset.
+A beachfront favorite, Caddy's serves up a mouthwatering grouper sandwich, along with other fresh dishes and refreshing drinks.

-Find more beach info on our Treasure Island FAQs page!
+Find beach details on our Current Beach Updates & Conditions page or find more info on our Treasure Island FAQs page.

 a group of actors from HGTV's Rock the Block show stand on a pier in Treasure Island

-Don’t miss the new season of "Rock the Block,” HGTV’s mega-hit home renovation competition show!
-Ty Pennington hosts the seven-episode series in which four teams compete to renovate waterfront homes in beautiful Treasure Island.
-Watch the exciting sneak peek!
+Don’t miss the season of HGTV's "Rock the Block” that focuses on Treasure Island.
+This mega-hit home renovation competition show stars Ty Pennington in a seven-episode series in which four teams compete to renovate waterfront homes in beautiful Treasure Island.

 Sponsored Content